amitxv/PC-Tuning/docs/physical-setup.md

 - Plug your mouse and keyboard into the first two ports on your first USB controller.
 This can be determined in [USB Device Tree Viewer](https://www.uwe-sieber.de/usbtreeview_e.html) with trial and error.
 Use the motherboard ports and avoid companion ports (indicated in the right section of the program)

-    - Ryzen systems have a USB port that is directly connected to the CPU which can be identified through the motherboard manual
+    - Ryzen systems have a USB port that is directly connected to the CPU, which can be identified through the motherboard manual

 - If you have more than one USB controller, you can isolate devices such as DACs, headsets and other devices onto another controller to [prevent them interfering with polling consistency](https://forums.blurbusters.com/viewtopic.php?f=10&t=7618#p58449)